 To use parametric estimating in project management, first break your project plan into sections.
 For example, a new product requires ideation, market research, business strategy, prototyping, market entry plans, and commercialization.

 Follow up by establishing parameters, i.e., the unit of work or resources required for each section.
-Parameters like labor, supplies, equipment will be needed for a construction project.
+Parameters like labor, supplies, and equipment will be needed for a construction project.

 Next, calculate the cost of each unit of work.
 You can use historical data from previous projects or get market or industry data from publications or public databases.
 Use reliable data to increase the chances of accurate estimation.